mspraggs/pyQCD/README.md

 * OpenMP (version 3), required for parallel updates, but not essential.

 pyQCD is capable of using CUDA-capable GPUs to accelerate the inversion of Dirac matrices to generate propagators.
+(N.B.: This feature is currently unavailable in the HEAD of this repo.
+To use the CUDA-enabled version, please checkout revision c1b0894.)
 If you have a CUDA enabled GPU, and you want to use its capabilities, then you'll also need the following packages:

 * CUDA, version 4.2 or greater;
 * CUSP Sparse Matrix Library, available [here](http://cusplibrary.github.io/).